Providing Free Guidance Throughout SCI Recovery

 SCI Navigators work one-on-one with people living with SCI and their families, helping at every stage in their recovery journey, from hospital to home.
 Navigators guide patients and families through the complex healthcare system so they feel empowered to focus on their care and rehabilitation goals.

-SCI Navigators are available to meet in person, over the phone, and on video conferencing.
+SCI Navigators are available to meet in person, over the phone, or on video conferencing.
 They can:

 • Support and advocate during healthcare transitions